“When you pay attention to detail, the big picture will take care of itself.”

 -

-Notice of Privacy Practices
+Notice of Privacy Practices & Privacy Policy

 Return to Baseline, LLC

-Your Rights Under HIPAA:
+2. Your Rights Under HIPAA

 You have the right to:

-Get a copy of your health and billing records
+Access and obtain a copy of your health and billing records

-Request corrections to your records
+Request corrections to inaccurate or incomplete records

-Request confidential communication
+Request confidential communication (e.g., alternate phone, email, or address)

-Get a copy of this privacy notice
+Receive a copy of this notice

 File a complaint without fear of retaliation